-Education: A high school diploma or the equivalent plus completion of technical training or post-secondary school courses in a computer-related field are required.
+Education: A high school diploma or the equivalent and is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-3. Ensures the integrity of modifications to the system by assisting in the installation of application software, configuration, testing, and performing all application system tuning.
+3. Ensures the integrity of modifications and enhancements to the system by assisting in the installation, configuration, and testing of application software.

-5. Ensures the operational integrity of the system by serving as the department's liaison with vendors on all application system issues, coordinating the installation of new software, coordinating the purchase and development of all custom interfaces, installing and documenting all system customizations, assisting Computer Services with maintenance of interfaces to external systems, implementing and administering application and database security, and updating user accounts as requested.
+5. Ensures the operational integrity of the system by serving as the department's liaison with Computer Services and/or vendors on all application system issues, coordinating the installation of new software, coordinating the purchase and development of all custom interfaces, installing and documenting all system customizations, and assisting Computer Services with maintenance of interfaces to external systems.

 7. Ensures system viability by identifying the information needs of the Office of Development and Alumni Relations, including Alumni Relations, Annual Funds, Athletics Development, Development, Donor Relations, Planned Giving, and University Advancement, researching available products, methodologies, and query tools, contacting other educational institutions and Computer Services for approaches to resolving information needs, assisting in the selection of products for hardware and software purchase by developing bid specifications, evaluating bid responses and recommending the selection of products that meet user needs and system compatibility requirements.

 8. Facilitates coordination of effective support of the Office of Development and Alumni Relations computer system by developing and maintaining a cooperative working relationship with Computer Services, Communication Services, Postal Services, Human Resources, the Office of the Registrar, Financial Services, and other resources.

 9. Remains competent and current through self-directed reading of professional journals, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as directed by the Director of Advancement Services.

-10. Safeguards the confidentiality of information and projects undertaken by the Office of Development and Alumni Relations by exercising discretion in communicating information to faculty, staff, students and the public and in handling administrative records and files.
+10. Safeguards the confidentiality of information and projects undertaken by Advancement Services and the Office of Development and Alumni Relations by exercising discretion in communicating information to faculty, staff, students and the public and in handling administrative records and files.

 12. Contributes to the overall success of the Advancement Services by performing all other essential duties as assigned.

 The System Administrator is supervised by the Director of Advancement Services.